top of page

 This Christmas, surprise the budding linocut artist in your life with a thoughtful and practical gift that celebrates their passion for printmaking.
 Whether they enjoy craft making and want to try lino printing for the first time or have more experience, the right gifts can bring joy to their creative process.

 In this blog, I’ve recommended my top ten gift ideas.
-From affordable lino printing kits to high-quality Pfeil cutting tools, these gifts are sure to inspire creativity.
+From affordable lino printing kits to high-quality Pfeil cutting tools, these gifts will inspire creativity.

 Good quality lino tools are on every artist’s wish list.
 They’re the best present you could ask for!
 They’re a dream to work with, ensuring smooth carving and precise details in their linocut prints.
 I use Pfeil cutting tools to carve my lino blocks.
 Pfeil tools can be sharpened so that they will last a lifetime.